 Well for those sticking with existing music platforms much of the same.
 For those willing to broaden their horizons there is an alternative, a new platform in development from Go To Hear.
 You can find out how Go To Hear compares with other music services here.

 It’s a chance for musicians to break the cycle.
 With an inbuilt marketing and promotion mechanism, viral sharing and a network of promoters, labels, musicians, fans, and listeners to connect to, you can reduce how much time you have to spend managing your profile and getting your name out there.

-It’ll offer a community-based ecosystem one where you can earn through monetising your fan base, you can even incentivise your fans to promote your music, leaving you time to be creative.
+Join our community-based ecosystem where you can earn through monetising your fan base, you can even incentivise your fans to promote your music, leaving you time to be creative.